anesuleo/AstarAlgorithm/docs/index.md

 ---

-## Week 3 – Understanding, Analysis, and Structured Testing
+## Week 3 – Deep Dive: Understanding the Algorithm

-Week 3 had two focuses: developing a deeper analytical understanding of how the algorithm works internally, and refactoring `main.cpp` into a structured test suite.
+Week 3 was dedicated entirely to developing a deeper analytical understanding of how the A* algorithm works internally.
+Rather than adding new features, the focus was on studying the existing implementation closely — tracing through the logic, working through concrete examples, and understanding the reasoning behind each design decision.

 ### Understanding f, g, and h

 The three values that drive all of A*'s decisions:

 | Value | What it is | How it's calculated |
 |---|---|---|
 | `g` | Exact steps taken from start to current cell | Incremented by 1 each step |
 | `h` | Estimated steps remaining to goal | Manhattan distance |
 | `f` | Combined priority score | `f = g + h` |

 `g` is not an estimate — it is the real accumulated cost. `h` is always an estimate.
 Together they balance how far you have already gone against how far you still have to go.

 **Worked example — start `{0,0}`, goal `{4,6}`:**

 At the start node:
 ```
 g = 0
 h = |0-4| + |0-6| = 4 + 6 = 10
 f = 10
 ```

 After one step down to `{1,0}`:
 ```
 g = 1
 h = |1-4| + |0-6| = 3 + 6 = 9
 f = 10
 ```

 After one step right to `{0,1}` instead:
 ```
 g = 1
 h = |0-4| + |1-6| = 4 + 5 = 9
 f = 10
 ```

 Both tie at `f = 10` from the start corner — the priority queue picks whichever it stored first.
 As the search progresses, `h` becomes more discriminating and breaks ties naturally.

 **How the heuristic steers the search:**

 Consider start `{0,0}`, goal `{4,0}` — directly below.
 Expanding from start:

 - Move down to `{1,0}`: `h = |1-4| + 0 = 3`, `f = 4`
 - Move right to `{0,1}`: `h = |0-4| + 1 = 5`, `f = 6`

 A* picks `{1,0}` first because `f = 4 < 6`.
 Moving right increases `h` because it takes you away from the goal column — the heuristic penalises this immediately.
 The algorithm is steered downward without any explicit direction logic; it emerges from the `f` score alone.

 ### Analysing the Key Code Block

 The neighbour update condition is the most important logic in the algorithm:

 ```cpp
 if (!gScore.count(neighbour) || tentativeG < gScore[neighbour])
 {